Multimodal Peer Review Simulation with Actionable To-Do Recommendations for Community-Aware Manuscript Revisions: Experiments

 \section{Experiments}

-To evaluate the effectiveness of proposed methods, we compare our system (i.e., multimodal with RAG) against three ablated baselines: (1) text-only input, (2) image-only input, and (3) multimodal input without RAG integration.
-All models utilize GPT-4o for its strong visual understanding capabilities.
-Evaluation is performed using both human assessments and LLM-as-a-judge protocols based on GPT-5, determining whether our system outperforms, matches, or underperforms each baseline in terms of review quality.
-The evaluation corpus comprises 30 randomly selected ICLR 2023 papers, each accompanied by the corresponding human reviews as the reference ground-truth.
+To evaluate the effectiveness of proposed methods, we compare our system against three ablated baselines: (1) text-only input, (2) image-only input, and (3) multimodal input without RAG integration.
+All methods utilize GPT-4o for its strong visual understanding capabilities.
+Evaluation is performed using both human assessments with 5 PhD-level researchers and LLM-as-a-judge protocols based on GPT-5, determining whether our system outperforms, matches, or underperforms each baseline in terms of review quality.
+The evaluation dataset comprises 30 randomly selected ICLR 2023 papers, each accompanied by the corresponding human reviews as the reference ground-truth.
 To support retrieval, we construct a RAG database from 1,000 ICLR submissions in 2021--2022, where each paper’s title and abstract are combined into a single embedding using SentenceTransformer to enable efficient data retrieval.

-\paragraph{Review Quality} Evaluation results indicate that the multimodal RAG approach significantly outperforms all ablated baselines across human evaluations (see Figure \ref{fig:performance}.
+\paragraph{Review Quality} Evaluation results show that the multimodal RAG approach significantly outperforms all ablated baselines under human evaluations (see Figure \ref{fig:performance}.
 Specifically, it secures wins in 68\% of text-only comparisons, 100\% against image-only inputs, and 87\% versus multimodal setups without RAG.
 In the few cases where it underperforms the text-only approach, we find that purely textual reviews tend to focus more on technical details, whereas the multimodal approach provides a more balanced and comprehensive assessment.
 This suggests that the selection of suitable review strategies may also depend on the nature and presentation of the manuscript.
 Human evaluations place our method on par with ground-truth human reviewers, with 33\% wins and 50\% ties.
-Moreover, the GPT-5 judgments favor the proposed method in winning \textbf{72\%} of cases against human reviews, likely reflecting documented biases toward machine-generated content and underscoring the need for human involvement in such judgment tasks.
+Moreover, the GPT-5 judgments favor the proposed method in winning \textbf{72\%} of cases against human reviews, likely reflecting documented biases toward machine-generated content and underscoring the need for human involvement in academic evaluation and judgment.